vdemeester/vegetable-resolver/README.md

-# potato-resolver
+# vegetable resolvers

-An experimental tektoncd/pipeline resolver.
-The idea of this 🥔 is to experiment with what could be achieved with a Resolver.
+A set of experimental tektoncd/pipeline resolvers.
+The idea of this is to experiment with what could be achieved with a Resolver.

+## Potato 🥔 resolver

 The main idea explored here is how to generate a Pipeline Spec (embedded spec, or not) from a set of input, as well as, use "Task" type to inject different types of Task into a Pipeline.

-## Task type and injection
+### Task type and injection

 The idea behind *Task types* is more easily explained with an example.
 Let's assume we have a "general" `Pipeline` that is building